goncalopalaio/goncalopalaio.github.io/_contents/unlisted-post-on-zig.md

 What's interesting:

 - It's a somewhat simple language backed by powerful constructs.
 It has optionals, nullable types, error handling is done through error sets (no exceptions here), etc.
+- Functions that are not called are not compiled.
+Useful when used with compilation time features (for example some methods don't exist in the target operating system).
 - Powerful compilation time (Comptime) constructs.
+Can be used to implement generics, lookup tables, etc.
 - Standard library is written in Zig and since the language is simple you'll probably understand what is being done there.
 - Aims to be a modern C replacement in its principles.
 - Out of the box cross compilation.
 The compiler is also able to compile C.